ST10252746/prog6221-part-3-ST10252746/README.md

 The following features added:
 1. The user shall be able to filter the list of recipes by:
-- - a. entering the name of an ingredient that must be in the recipe,
+- a. entering the name of an ingredient that must be in the recipe,
-- - b. choosing a food group (combo box) that must be in the recipe, or
+- b. choosing a food group (combo box) that must be in the recipe, or
-- - c. selecting a maximum number of calories
+- c. selecting a maximum number of calories

-- This makes the app smoother to use and decreases the chance of input errors.

 ## 6. Contact
 - **Theshara Narain**